moodle/devdocs/docs/guides/moodleapp/development/testing/unit-testing.md

 });
 ```

-Notice how we used the `mock` helper to create a mock that is properly typed as a `User`, we indicated that we want to mock the “greet” method, and we initialised the mock instance to have a name of “John”.
+Notice how we used the `mock` helper to create a mock that is properly typed as a `User`, we indicated that we want to mock the `greet` method, and we initialised the mock instance to have a name of "John".

 ## Testing services